-- 1. A field trip for one (1) day shall be limited to a radius of 100 miles from the school unless otherwise approved by the School Board. - 2.
-Transportation costs of field trips shall be paid from the transportation budget.
+- An educational field trip for one (1) day shall be limited to a radius of one hundred twenty (120) miles from the school unless otherwise approved by the School Board. - Transportation costs of educational field trips shall be paid from the school's transportation budget.
 Educational field trips shall not be of a prohibitive cost to the students. - 3.
-The parent or guardian shall be notified prior to any field trip.
-Such notice shall state the place to be visited, the date of the trip, the time of departure, and the time of return to the school.
-Any student making a trip shall present a note from his/her parent or guardian giving permission for him/her to make the trip. - 4.
-The Superintendent shall develop procedures to be followed relating to education al field trips. - 5.
-A trip which is not directly related to the instructional program but which is related to a school-sponsored or connected activity shall be considered an extracurricular trip. - 6.
-The Superintendent shall develop procedures to be followed relating to extracurricular field trips.
+The Superintendent shall develop procedures to be followed relating to educational field trips.